Vision (Marvel Comics): Ultimate Marvel

 Several versions of Vision are published under the Ultimate Marvel imprint.

 In Ultimate Nightmare, the Ultimates and X-Men discover a damaged, sentient robot with feminine features.
 The robot claims the closest English translation of their name is "Vision" and warns of the space invader Gah Lak Tus.
 This Vision is featured in a self-titled limited series, involving a confrontation with the organization led by George Tarleton, A.I.M.

-Later, a second robot called "Vision II" is built along with Ultron by Hank Pym in an attempt to create super-soldiers that can be sold.
+A second robot called "Vision II" is built along with Ultron by Hank Pym in an attempt to create super-soldiers that can be sold.
 They are later used to attack the Liberators.

-A third Ultimate Marvel character called Vision debuts in Ultimate Comics: Ultimates.
-The version is revealed to be Robert Mitchell, a young African American prodigy who was arrested by S.H.I.E.L.D. after trying to build an antimatter generator.
-Robert was recruited and given superpowers by Nick Fury before being put in stasis alongside Tigra, Quake, Dane Whitman the Black Knight, and Wonder Man.
-As the new Vision, Mitchell serves alongside the West Coast Ultimates.
+A third character debuts in Ultimate Comics: Ultimates.
+This version is revealed to be Robert Mitchell, a young African American prodigy who was arrested by S.H.I.E.L.D. after trying to build an antimatter generator.
+He was recruited and given superpowers by Nick Fury before being put in stasis alongside Tigra, Quake, Dane Whitman the Black Knight, and Wonder Man.
+As the Vision, he serves alongside the West Coast Ultimates.

 The Last Avengers Story

 Set in an alternate future, the limited series The Last Avengers Story features a Vision who has two sons by the Scarlet Witch.
 These sons die in an accidental skirmish between the android and Quicksilver.
-Later, he joins the remaining Avengers in a battle to the death against Kang and Ultron.
+Later, he joins the remaining Avengers in a battle to the death against Kang the Conqueror and Ultron.

 Marvel Zombies

-In the limited series Marvel Zombies vs. The Army Of Darkness, Vision is seen as one of the Avengers that are being aggressive around Ash.
+In the limited series Marvel Zombies vs. The Army of Darkness, Vision is seen as one of the Avengers that are being aggressive around Ash Williams.
 Also in the limited series Marvel Zombies 3, Vision has been partially dismantled and then used as a communication tool by the zombie Kingpin.
 The character is still hopelessly in love with the zombie Scarlet Witch.